bump-sh/docs/src/_product-updates/2025-12-2-ask-ai-markdown-rendering.md

 ## Markdown rendering
 Bump.sh now offers an alternative context optimized for AI tools through Markdown rendering.

-To access the Markdown version of a documentation, simply add `.md` at the end of the URL (or `/source.md` if you're at the root of the documentation).
+To access the Markdown version of a documentation, simply add `.md` at the end of the URL (or `/source.md` if you have a custom domain, when the URL is the root of your documentation).

 [On a documentation root](https://developers.bump.sh/source.md) *(example truncated for visibility purposes).*
 ```markdown